 - Requests are grouped by duration intervals or number of I/Os, each group is counted, and the count results are stored.

-- You can specify up to 3 intervals.
-A fourth interval is created by default as anything longer than n3.
+- You can specify up to 3 intervals and a fourth interval is created by default as anything longer than n3:

 SUMMARY cannot be used with LIMIT THRESHOLD or logging options.

 - n1 through n2

 - requests that complete in n or less are counted and queries that exceed n are logged.